estk/xmlschemer/Readme.md

 Still to do:
 - [ ] Type hirearchy
 	- [ ] use serde `flatten` to build child types
+	- [ ] Follow parents up to their root
 	- [x] make connection between parent and child types
-	- When a child is found, parent types should be converted to enums which can either be themselves (if not abstract) or any of their children.
+	- [x] When a child is found, parent types should be converted to enums which can either be themselves (if not abstract) or any of their children.
 - [ ] Handle Abstract types
 - [ ] Load External namespaces